tamaskovacs0408/TKoin/README.md

 # Tkoin V2 (upgraded version)

 In the *v2* we creates the `Transaction` class.
 It handles the `sender`, `reciever` and the `amount`.

+The `Blockchain` class get a `new_transaction` method, a `reward` argument (this is the reward for the mining) and a `transaction_list`, because (opposite to the v1 blockchain, where only 1 transaction was on each block) we collect the transactions into this list until we decide to create a block (So in the v2 more transactions will be in a block).